 Three Ridges Ecological Farm is a diversified farm in Elgin County, southwestern Ontario, Canada near the north shores of Lake Erie.
 The farm is 50 acres and includes permanent pastures, permaculture fruit and nut tree orchards, native prairie, Carolinian forest and several constructed wetlands.
 Divided by 20 acres of woodlands that rise up along a bluff, three ridges form a “3” like a fingerprint.
-To honour the land in this distinct sense of place, we call the farm Three Ridges or 3R.

 - We use rotational grazing to regenerate our pastures, build soil and grow the highest quality pasture-raised meat & eggs.
 Rotational gazing produces nutrient-dense, flavourful food and allows animals to express their natural behaviours in a way that is stress-free and ecologically responsible.
 Along with grazing happily in rotation, our chickens, ducks and pigs eat a diverse mix of grain and seed, most of which is organic and all of which is non-GMO and free of chemical residues.
 Beef is 100% grass-fed (along with mother’s milk, of course!)